GravityPDF/gravity-pdf-documentation/docs/v6/users/how-to-display-the-nested-forms-table-shown-prior-to-v5-1.md

 ---
-title: "How to display the Nested Forms table shown prior to v5.1?"
+title: "How to display the Gravity Perks Nested Forms table in PDFs?"
-sidebar_label: "How to display the Nested Forms table shown prior to v5.1?"
+sidebar_label: "How to display Nested Forms as a table?"
 description: ""
 ---

-We officially added support for the [Gravity Wiz Nested Forms plugin](https://gravitywiz.com/documentation/gravity-forms-nested-forms/?ref=78) to Core and Universal PDF templates in Gravity PDF 5.1, but to do that we had to change the layout.
-If you'd like to re-enable the table-based layout that was shown prior to this, add the following snippet to your active theme's `functions.php` file:
+You can output the [Gravity Wiz Nested Forms](https://gravitywiz.com/documentation/gravity-forms-nested-forms/?ref=78) field in Core and Universal PDF templates as a table using the following snippet (add to your theme's `functions.php` file):

 ```
 if ( class_exists( '\GFPDF\Helper\Fields\Field_Form' ) ) {